 The average lifespan of a coyotes is 8 to10 years in the wild.
 Coyotes weigh 20 to 45 pounds and stand 23-26 inches at he shoulder.
 Large males will exceed 50 pounds and in northern habitats they can even reach 60 pounds or more.
 The largest coyote ever recorded (shot in Alberta Canada) weighed in at 74 ¾ pounds.
 Northern coyotes tend to be a little larger than southern coyotes and may have longer legs, due to the fact that northern coyotes have a 10 to 15% mix of timber wolf genetics.

 The Coyote Howl

 The coyote’s howl in probably its most distinctive trait.
 Coyotes are very vocal and communicate with variety of auditory sounds.
 Various long and short barks, whooping, laughing sounds, yipping, crying, yelping, chanting and over seven different types of howls.
-Using a combination of these vocalisations the coyotes have diverse calling sequences to aid in communicating to their pack members as well as other packs.
-Many of the sound coyotes make are not easy to describe exept through their meaning.
+Using a combination of these vocalizations the coyotes have diverse calling sequences to aid in communicating to their pack members as well as other packs.
+Many of the sound coyotes make are not easy to describe except through their meaning.
 Below is a list of the longer rage vocalizations they are capable of communicating:

 - Challenge howls